eyalk11/compare-my-stocks/README.md

 ## Running Instructions

- 1. Copy example_config and change accordingly.
+ 1. Copy exampleconfig.py to config.py
+ 2. Change according to instructions there.

-    Notice that you should provide a CSV in MyStocksProtoflio format: (at least)
+    Notice that you should provide a CSV in MyStocksProtoflio format for every transaction (Type is Buy/Sell):

 ![image](https://user-images.githubusercontent.com/72234965/134824863-f0d174e3-4123-47c4-b6c1-d9ee2fb92113.png)

-   for every transaction (Type is Buy/Sell).

- 2. If you want to use the provided cache, increase the MAXCACHETIMESPAN siginificantly.
+ 3. If you want to use the provided cache, increase the MAXCACHETIMESPAN siginificantly.
 Otherwise, provide IB data and run client portal gateway.
- 3. Run the provided sample.ipynb in jupyter (using TK with getpositionsgraph.py is supported too, but doesn't include a dialog).
+ 4. Run the provided sample.ipynb in jupyter (using TK with getpositionsgraph.py is supported too, but doesn't include a dialog).